Ph1lll/Gswww/README.md

 + `Gswww.png` to `~/.icons/`

 Voilà, now you can graphically change your wallpaper using the awesome swww deamon.
+Just select the folder that holds your wallpapers, and click on the previews.

 **Just make sure you actually have the daemon running otherwise it's not going to work**

 ## Features of swww (The daemon)